On this page:

 HbA1c was endorsed for the diagnosis of diabetes in 2010 by the Australian Medical Association.
 Diagnosis is confirmed using HbA1c levels ≥48 mmol/L or ≥6.5%.
 HbA1c targets for people living with diabetes depend on the type of diabetes, life expectancy, risk of hypoglycaemia and other comorbidities.

-According to the National Prescribing Service (NPS) MedicineInsight general practice insights report (NPS MedicineWise, 2021) in 2019–20, 67% of general practice patients with a diagnosis of diabetes (20 years and older) had at least one test result for HbA1c levels.
-Amongst MedicineInsight patients without a diagnosis of diabetes, only 11% had received at least one test for HbA1c levels.
+According to the National Prescribing Service (NPS) MedicineWise's MedicineInsight general practice insights report (NPS MedicineWise, 2022) in 2020–21, 70.5% of general practice patients with a diagnosis of diabetes (20 years and older) had at least one test result for HbA1c levels.
+Among MedicineInsight patients without a diagnosis of diabetes, 14.4% had received at least one test for HbA1c levels (up from 11% in 2019–20).

 See Ongoing monitoring.